kobayashi1987/CE320/README.md

 (e.g., cosine similarity, Euclidean distance) for a numerical comparison of programming styles.

 Step 10:
+### code_analysis.py

-Input files or folders containing Python code.
+Input files folders containing different programmer's code. read the codes from the files and analyse them.
 Output path for storing the analysis results.